cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 * What the move's outcome was.
 * Whether the game was won.

 Contrary to the _create game_ event, which alerted the players about a new game, the players now know which game IDs to keep an eye out for.
-There is no need to repeat the players' addresses, the game ID is information enough.
+There is no need to repeat the players' addresses, the game ID is enough information.

 You define new keys in `x/checkers/types/keys.go` similarly: